Qrlew/docs/index.md

 ### Design Goals

-Qrlew assumes the *central model of differential privacy* [^1], where a trusted central organization: hospital, insurance company, utility provider, called the *data owner*, collects and stores personal data in a secure database and whishes to let untrusted [data practitioners](#data-practitioner) run SQL queries on its data.
+[Qrlew](https://qrlew.github.io/) assumes the *central model of differential privacy* [^1], where a trusted central organization: hospital, insurance company, utility provider, called the [data owner](/definitions.md#data-owner), collects and stores personal data in a secure database and whishes to let untrusted [data practitioners](/definitions.md#data-practitioner) run SQL queries on its data.

 [^1]: Arvind Narayanan and Vitaly Shmatikov.
 Robust de-anonymization of large sparse datasets.
 In 2008 IEEE Symposium on Security and Privacy (sp 2008), pages 111–125.
 IEEE, 2008.

 At a high level we pursued the following requirements:

 * Ease of use for the [data practitioners](#data-practitioner).
 The [data practitioners](#data-practitioner) are assumed to be a data experts but no privacy experts.
 They should be able to express their queries in a standard way.
 We chose SQL as the query language as it is very commonly used for analytics tasks.
-* Ease of integration for the *data owner*.
+* Ease of integration for the [data owner](/definitions.md#data-owner).
 As SQL is a common language to express data analysis tasks, many data-stores support it from small embedded databases to big data stores.
-* Simplicity for the *data owner* to setup privacy protection.
-Differential privacy is about capping the sensitivity of a result to the addition or removal of an individual that we call *privacy unit*. \qrlew{} assumes that the *data owner* can tell if a table is public and, if it is not, that it can assign exactly one \emph{privacy unit} to each row of data.
-In the case there are multiple related tables, \qrlew{} enables to define easily the \emph{privacy units} for each tables transitively.
+* Simplicity for the [data owner](/definitions.md#data-owner) to setup privacy protection.
+Differential privacy is about capping the sensitivity of a result to the addition or removal of an individual that we call [privacy unit](/definitions.md#datasets-and-privacy-units-pu).
+[Qrlew](https://qrlew.github.io/) assumes that the [data owner](/definitions.md#data-owner) can tell if a table is public and, if it is not, that it can assign exactly one [privacy unit](/definitions.md#datasets-and-privacy-units-pu) to each row of data.
+In the case there are multiple related tables, [qrlew](https://qrlew.github.io/) enables to define easily the [privacy units](/definitions.md#datasets-and-privacy-units-pu) for each tables transitively.
-* Simple integration with other privacy enhancing technologies such as *synthetic data*.
-To avoid repeated privacy losses or give result when a DP rewriting is not easily available (e.g. when the query is: \texttt{SELECT * FROM table}) \qrlew{} can use *synthetic data* to blend in the computation.
+* Simple integration with other privacy enhancing technologies such as [synthetic data](/definitions.md#synthetic-data-sd).
+To avoid repeated privacy losses or give result when a DP rewriting is not easily available (e.g. when the query is: `SELECT * FROM table`) [qrlew](https://qrlew.github.io/) can use [synthetic data](/definitions.md#synthetic-data-sd) to blend in the computation.

-These requirements dictated the overall \emph{query rewriting} architecture and many features, the most important of which, are detailed below.
+These requirements dictated the overall *query rewriting* architecture and many features, the most important of which, are detailed below.

 ### SQL Query IR
 [Qrlew](https://qrlew.github.io/) transforms a SQL query into a combination of simple operations such as Map, Reduce and Join that are applied to Tables.
 This representation simplifies the process of rewriting queries and reduces dependencies on the diverse range of syntactic constructs present in SQL.